Mistralys/x4-game-notes/README.md

 they are not needed to defend ships when playing solo.
 However, they can be useful to board ships or recover abandoned ships.

+> If you like immersion, adding a few marines (4-6) on bigger ships will make them appear on the bridge.
+A nice touch for capital ships for sure :)

 ## Recovering / claiming abandoned ships:

-- Take a ship with at least 1 marine on board
+- Pilot a ship with at least 1 marine on board.
-- Approach the abandoned ship
+- Approach the abandoned ship.
-- Target it and right-click > "Claim"
+- Target it and right-click > "Claim".

 A boarding drone will slowly approach the ship, breach it, and take it over.

 > Get close to the target ship, as the boarding drone is really slow.
-  In some cases, the target ship will take a little damage (the crew of the ship sabotaging it).
+  In some cases, the target ship will take a little damage (the crew of the ship sabotaging it, and/or the marine's breaching charges).

 ### The lazy way

 Let one of your NPC controlled ships do it:

-- Open the map
+- Open the map.
-- Select a ship with at least 1 marine on board
+- Select a ship with at least 1 marine on board.
+- Make the ship fly and wait next to the target ship.
-- Right-click the abandoned ship
+- Once there, right-click the abandoned ship.
-- Select "Claim"
+- Select "Claim".

-Your ship will go there and launch a boarding drone automatically.
+Your ship will launch a boarding drone automatically.
+Sadly the ship will not automatically fly there, that's why you need the fly and wait command.

 ## Attacking stations

 Station defenses pack a wallop, and can easily take down destroyers and battleships with surprising ease.
-The key here is range, so you can hit a station from outside of its guns' range.
+The key here is range, so you can hit a station from outside its guns' range.
 A destroyer with some gun modifications will do nicely, even with green level modifications.

+> Tip: Open the information for the target station, and view its loadout.
+  Watch out for L-sized turrets, those are the ones you need to worry about.
+From experience, if there are 9 or more, it's dangerous.

 The biggest issue is that in my experience, using the AI to do a synchronized fleet attack or simple attack command will get your ships shot.
 The AI invariably gets too close to the station.
 Even if not at first, the ships slowly get closer over time, often when changing positions to shoot at another part of the station.
 Even if the guns can hit from 2x the distance they are at, and this even if turrets and defense drones are disarmed.
 Micromanaging this is almost impossible.

 My personal, manual solution:

-- Identify gun installations (defense disks and bridges)
+- Identify gun installations (defense disks and bridges).
-- Manually position the ship above the target station
+- Manually position the ship above the target station.
-- Take out all gun installations (it helps to know where they are)
+- Take out all gun installations (it helps to know where they are).
 - Once teethless, let your fleet destroy the remaining modules.

 Even after killing all gun emplacements and defense modules, the station will still have more than 80% hull left, which is what takes the most time to whittle down.

-> The AI rarely, if ever, attacks a station from above or below, from which position it's easier to hit gun emplacements:
-  You can see them all, and hit everything without moving.
+> The AI rarely, if ever, attacks a station from above or below, from which position it's easier to hit gun emplacements: You can see them all, and hit everything without moving.

 ### Ship choices

-From experience, these are the best ships for station bashing when playing OOS:
+From experience, these are the best ships for station bashing when playing _OOS_:

 1. Asgard: High damage, least suicidal.
 2. Syn: High damage, but pretty suicidal.
 3. Phoenix / Odysseus: Passable, AI doesn't suicide so often.

 Rattlesnakes are the worst.
-In my games, they just loved making flybys through the center of the target station, where all guns can conventiently shoot them at the same time :|
+In my games, they just loved making flybys through the center of the target station, where all guns can conveniently shoot them at the same time :|

 ## Attacking K and I class Xenon ships